 NHS services cannot be designed and delivered without ongoing and meaningful contributions by the very people that own and use those services – our local communities.
 Engagement can take several forms, from sharing information and getting feedback about the use of health services, to consulting people about changes affecting specific areas, designing, implementation and monitoring services.

-Durham Dales, Easington and Sedgefield (DDES) CCG is committed to engagement being at the heart of its work by aiming to establish positive and constructive relationships with communities, including the CCG workforce, GP practices and other clinical partners.
+Durham Dales, Easington and Sedgefield (DDES) CCG is committed to engagement being at the heart of its work by aiming to establish positive and constructive relationships with patients and carers, communities, including the CCG workforce, GP practices and other clinical partners.

 Our Engagement Team